 The frustrating and ironic aspect in all of this is that the best kind of non-surgical aesthetic work is the kind which is subtle and natural and therefore will never catch the attention of a tabloid newspaper.
 Why would it!
 So the sausage lips and alien faces are the only aspect of the industry that are promoted, discouraging women from exploring 'tweakments' because they only have one view of how it turns out and a certainty they'll end up looking fake, plastic and 'obvious'.
 For the majority this is just not the case.
 The kind of treatments Glowday sees every day and celebrates are largely undetectable to anyone but the person who has had the treatment.
 This market is huge, it’s booming and millions of ordinary, non-famous people are having these treatments every day and feel more confident, strong and happy because of them!
 The lady on the till at Tesco, the HR manager at work, the driving instructor, the bank manager, the policewoman, the chef, your doctor and countless mums at the school gates!

 Good work is so good it's subtle, natural and undetectable to most people!
-We love this before and after of Botox on crow's feet by Kelsey Bailey
+We love this before and after of wrinkle relaxing on crow's feet by Kelsey Bailey

-Yet because women have been made to feel embarrassed and ashamed if they admit to having Botox or fillers, the positive and powerful element of this industry is underreported and misrepresented and women are fearful and have the wrong idea of what someone who has Botox looks like.
-Guaranteed, you’ll speak to dozens of people in a week who have chemical peels, baby Botox, microneedling, Profhilo, lip fillers and Botox and you’ll never know.
+Yet because women have been made to feel embarrassed and ashamed if they admit to having a tweak or two, the positive and powerful element of this industry is underreported and misrepresented and women are fearful and have the wrong idea of what someone who has treatments looks like.
+Guaranteed, you’ll speak to dozens of people in a week who have chemical peels, baby Botox, microneedling, Profhilo, lip fillers and wrinkle relaxing and you’ll never know.

 The bottom line is, Glowday doesn't want you to feel scared, fearful, ashamed, shy, embarrassed or coy about having cosmetic treatments.
 Take comfort that you're not the odd one out, you're not a failure, you're not vain or nor do you need therapy!
 You won't (if you go to a great clinic like those on Glowday) look fake or 'done'.
 AND, everyone is at it, it's as normal as getting your hair or nails done but women just aren't talking about it as much - yet.
 We hope to change this.
-86% of women Glowday asked agreed that Botox and Fillers boosted their confidence and self-esteem, so go join them!
-Book here today.
+86% of the 1012 women Glowday asked agreed that aesthetic treatments had boosted their confidence and self-esteem.